top of page

 Derivation of the Transfer Function

 In contrast to the above we apply now a movement u=g(t) to the base.
-Thus, we force the oscillator to vibrate.
-The position of the mass m is given by u+x.
+This means we force the base to follow a defined movement.

 The acceleration force therefore becomes